omrisapir1/LMMS/README.md

 The system consists of three conceptual components:

-- **Policy Model**
+### **Policy Model**
-  - A pretrained math LLM (Qwen-Math-1.5B) augmented with:
+- A pretrained math-focused LLM (e.g. Qwen-Math-1.5B)
+- Augmented with:
-    - latent action tokens (`<z*>`)
+  - **Latent action tokens** (`<z*>`) used exclusively during reasoning
+  - **Answer classification head** producing discrete numeric answers
-    - a value head for PPO
+  - **Value head** for PPO

-  - Language understanding is retained internally, but language is never decoded.
+The language model backbone is used only for **encoding and latent state transitions**.
+No language is ever decoded as output.

+---

-- **Environment**
+### **Environment**
-  - A Gym-like environment that:
+A Gym-like environment that:

-    - enforces interaction protocols and structural constraints during training
+- Enforces interaction protocols during training
-    - applies step-dependent action masking
+- Applies phase-dependent action masking
-    - inserts scaffold tokens during early phases
+- Inserts training scaffolds where needed
-    - computes rewards based solely on final answer correctness
+- Computes rewards **only from final answer correctness**

+The environment owns protocol correctness but never performs reasoning itself.

+---

-- **PPO Trainer**
+### **PPO Trainer**
-  - Optimizes the policy using Proximal Policy Optimization (PPO)
+- Optimizes the policy using **Proximal Policy Optimization (PPO)**
+- Treats:
+  - latent tokens as discrete actions
+  - the answer as a discrete classification action
 - Uses sparse, delayed rewards aligned with evaluation metrics

 ---